nahuelKenny/kenny-video-full/README.md

 "definePageMeta" removing the "guest" param, this will make the page accessible only with
 valid user logged in

+update2: in pages/login and pages/register for testing purposes if error occur with users backend u can still go to movies and check omdb api, this can be chanegd commentir line 50 (login) and 44 (register) these line will route u even if something happend in backend or there is no backend.

 for backend u can do the same

 ```bash